google-ai-edge/mediapipe/mediapipe/docs/install.md

     ```

-5. Make sure that Python 3 and Python "six" library is installed.
+5. Make sure that Python 3 and the Python "six" library are installed.

     ```
     $ brew install python